 1st Lt.
 John Taylor Furby was the son of Dr. Robert L. Furby and Edith Taylor-Furby and was born on February 17, 1917, in Chicago, Illinois.
 It is known he had a sister.
 Sometime after 1930, the family moved to Portland, Oregon, because his father was a Lieutenant Colonel in the Army Medical Corps and was transferred to Portland as commanding officer of Barnes General Hospital.
-John attended college at Pacific University in Forest Grove, Oregon, and later at the University of Southern California in Los Angeles, California.
-It is believed that while he was in college he was also a member of the ROTC program, at U.S.C., which resulted in his being commissioned a second lieutenant upon graduating.
+John attended college at Pacific University in Forest Grove, Oregon, and later at the University of California Los Angeles.
+It is believed that while he was in college he was also a member of the ROTC program, at UCLA, which resulted in his being commissioned a second lieutenant upon graduating.
 John also married Donna Maxine Witham sometime around 1939.

 In 1940, he was assigned as Army recruiting officer in Corvallis, Oregon.
 It is not known when, but John joined the 194th Tank Battalion at Ft.
 Lewis and was assigned to A Company as a tank platoon commander.
 After nearly six months of training, the battalion was there prepared for overseas duty.
 It was at this time his best friend, 1st Lt.
 Harold Costigan, got married and John was his best man.